felickz/felickz.github.io/_posts/2021-08-01-TeslaModelXTowing.md

 Best efficiency drive I had so far
 ![](/assets/img/2021-08-01-21-27-43.png)

-## 22's vs 20's
+## 22" vs 20" OEM wheel options
-One of the first "de-modifications" i did when I started towing regularly was to get rid of my 22's.
+One of the first "de-modifications" I performed when I started towing regularly was to get rid of my 22" wheels.
 They are heavier and have a significant decrease in range (for me ~20% reduction), even when not towing.
-Further, they also have a reduced weight capacity ( though only towing a popup was not an issue for me).
+Further, they also have a reduced weight capacity ( though only towing a popup was not an issue for me) along with a harsher ride.

 ![ModelX-22v20](https://teslike.com/wp-content/uploads/2019/09/x-mi-912.png)